TosinGeorge/TosinGeorge/README.md

 - 👋 Hi, I’m @TosinGeorge
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Power BI and SQL
+- 🌱 Experienced using Power BI, Tableau, Python and SQL
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking for Data science internships.
 - 📫 How to reach me on tosingeorge01@gmail.com

 <!---